 Last week, Diet Madison Avenue, the anonymous Instagram that has been chronicling #MeToo developments in advertising, briefly went dark on the same day that a small cadre of women in advertising posted an open letter railing against the group’s tactics.
 “Diet Madison Avenue is creating a culture of fear.
 Men are afraid of ending up on a public list accusing them of sexual harassment without explanation,” Karen McKibben, one of the signers, wrote in an op-ed for AdAge.
 “Women are afraid of being bullied by DMA for condemning the account and its practices.”

 It’s unclear exactly why the account disappeared briefly.
 Diet Madison Avenue said on Twitter that they think their account was hacked or disabled by Instagram for being reported, but an Instagram spokesperson told the New York Times that the company had no hand in disabling the account.
-Either way, the episode seems to have only spurred interest in their endeavor, as they’ve now grown to more than 22,000 followers.
+Either way, the episode seems to have only spurred interest in their endeavour, as they’ve now grown to more than 22,000 followers.

 It remains to be seen what solutions Time’s Up Advertising will come up with, of course, but for now, the initiative seems to be bridging the gap between those who support the radical project of Diet Madison Avenue and those who don’t.

 “[We] are very excited this initiative has launched.
 We are in full support of the women and agencies leading the industry to bring awareness and solutions to dealing sexual harassment in advertising,” McKibben tells Refinery29.
 “I personally hope this eliminates the need for DMA.
 I hope Time’s Up Advertising resource gives both women and men a transparent process to resolve grievances without the toxicity of the trials by social media.”